-High arches shaped like human bones had been erected in the city plaza.
-According to a sign it was a temporary installation.
+High arches shaped like immense bones had been erected in the city plaza.
+According to a sign it was a temporary art installation.
 At night hundreds of suspended lights illuminated the space beneath the bones.
 The effect was fantastic.
 The bones vanished and the colored lights became a galaxy of stars.

 People walked steadily through.
 I’m not sure what they expected to see.